portfolio-performance/portfolio-help/docs/en/reference/file/new.md

     ![](images/historical-quotes.png)

     Depending upon the chosen provider, you may need to input additional information.
-If the provider is a website, you need to specify an URL.
+If the provider is a website, you need to specify a URL.
 If the provider covers more than one `Exchange`, you need to select the correct one.

     Figure: Historical quotes panel.{class=pp-figure}